empovit/cloud-native-docs/openshift/openshift-virtualization.rst

 Node B receives the following software components:

-* ``VFIO Manager`` - Optional.
-To load vfio-pci and bind it to all GPUs on the node.
+* ``VFIO Manager`` - To load vfio-pci and bind it to all GPUs on the node.
+Required for the GPU Operator approach.
+Not needed if using the `Red Hat OpenShift Virtualization PCI passthrough configuration <https://docs.redhat.com/en/documentation/openshift_container_platform/4.19/html-single/virtualization/index#virt-configuring-pci-passthrough>`_ instead, which is tested by OpenShift Virtualization.
-* ``Sandbox Device Plugin`` - Optional.
-To discover and advertise the passthrough GPUs to the kubelet.
+* ``Sandbox Device Plugin`` - To discover and advertise the passthrough GPUs to the kubelet.
+Required for the GPU Operator approach.
+Not needed if using the `Red Hat OpenShift Virtualization PCI passthrough configuration <https://docs.redhat.com/en/documentation/openshift_container_platform/4.19/html-single/virtualization/index#virt-configuring-pci-passthrough>`_ instead, which is tested by OpenShift Virtualization.
-* ``Sandbox Validator`` -Optional.
-Validates that Sandbox Device Plugin is working.
+* ``Sandbox Validator`` - Validates that Sandbox Device Plugin is working.
+Required for the GPU Operator approach.
+Not needed if using the `Red Hat OpenShift Virtualization PCI passthrough configuration <https://docs.redhat.com/en/documentation/openshift_container_platform/4.19/html-single/virtualization/index#virt-configuring-pci-passthrough>`_ instead, which is tested by OpenShift Virtualization.

 Node C receives the following software components:

 * ``NVIDIA vGPU Manager`` - To install the driver.
 * ``NVIDIA vGPU Device Manager`` - To create vGPU devices on the node.
-* ``Sandbox Device Plugin`` -Optional.
-To discover and advertise the vGPU devices to kubelet.
+* ``Sandbox Device Plugin`` - To discover and advertise the vGPU devices to kubelet.
+Required for the GPU Operator approach.
+Not needed if using the `Red Hat OpenShift Virtualization vGPU configuration <https://docs.redhat.com/en/documentation/openshift_container_platform/4.19/html-single/virtualization/index#virt-configuring-virtual-gpus>`_ instead, which is tested by OpenShift Virtualization.
-* ``Sandbox Validator`` -Optional.
-Validates that Sandbox Device Plugin is working.
+* ``Sandbox Validator`` - Validates that Sandbox Device Plugin is working.
+Required for the GPU Operator approach.
+Not needed if using the `Red Hat OpenShift Virtualization vGPU configuration <https://docs.redhat.com/en/documentation/openshift_container_platform/4.19/html-single/virtualization/index#virt-configuring-virtual-gpus>`_ instead, which is tested by OpenShift Virtualization.

 Assumptions, constraints, and dependencies